GWLab-UML/Protocols/Oyster_maintenance/Algae_Culturing.md

 	- 250mL flask, max 50mL volume
 	- 500mL flask, max 250mL volume
 - Instant Ocean
-	- 6.50g per 200mL (or 0.0325g/mL)
+	- 4.88g per 150mL (or 0.0325g/mL)
 - DI water
 - F/2 media, sterile and kept at 4ºC
 	- 250uL per 250mL *total volume* (or 1uL/1mL)
 - 25mL glass serological pipette, autoclaved
 - Liquid algae culture
-	- 50mL depending on density
+	- 100mL depending on density
 - Foam stopper, autoclaved
-- Tinfoil

 Steps:
 Outside of hood—
-1. Record how much you plan to split in the [algae flask spreadsheet](https://docs.google.com/spreadsheets/d/1UBeluqx4SQUdaInXP4of0siFTtXhhd97nKfENCC8lmE/edit?usp=sharing) (flask re-blooms tab) and label flasks
+1. Record how much you plan to split in the [Algae Tracker spreadsheet](https://docs.google.com/spreadsheets/d/1UBeluqx4SQUdaInXP4of0siFTtXhhd97nKfENCC8lmE/edit?usp=sharing) (flask re-blooms tab) and label flasks
 	- Species, date, initials, re-bloom number
 2. Measure out Instant Ocean and add to flask, immediately cover with tinfoil
 3. Add DI water to flask, immediately replace tinfoil
 4. Swirl flask until dissolved

 In the hood—
 5. Add f/2 media to flask and swirl
 6. Pipette liquid algae culture into flask and swirl
-7. Put in foam stopper and return flask to the bench top, in front of the grow lights
+7. Put in foam stopper and return flask to the shaker in 505
-	- Tent a piece of loose foil over the top of the foam stopper to prevent dust settling

 Any extra liquid algae culture not used in the re-bloom can be fed off to the oysters upstairs as a snack!